AidanLCB/overpowered/README.md

 **Armor**: The OP Leggings and Boots are the same as the default layout with ingots, however in the OP Helmet there is an OP Alloy Block in the middle on the top row.
 The Chestplate has a OP Alloy Block in the very center.

-**Food**: Place 1 OP Ingot on either side of a normal apple to create 10 OP Apples, each restoring 20 HP (10 hearts).
+**Food**: Place 1 OP Ingot on either side of a normal apple to create 10 OP Apples, each restoring 20 HP (10 hearts) by default.

 **Material Cost Breakdown**: